davidmcclure/news-vec/notebooks/thesis/index.md

 > In Early Going, the Yankees Steal the Mets' Thunder

 (Though, of course, Fox also does plenty of sports reporting.)
-Meanwhile, we might associate a story about MS13 with Fox, to the extent that right-leaning outlets have focused attention on immigration and crime:
+Meanwhile, we might associate a story about MS 13 with Fox, to the extent that right-leaning outlets have focused attention on immigration and crime:

 > East Coast MS 13 gang leader admits racketeering conspiracy